pengowray/VaraHuffmanNet/README.md

 * The Federal Communications Commission (FCC) encourages the publication of information about novel amateur radio protocols.
 * The only information from about VARA's protocols from the author is virtually commentless source code.
-* It is not published directly on the author's website, nor on any code repository website like github, gitlab or sourceforge, but as a link to file hosting service mega.nz, a site notorious for having paywalls and giving hour-long delays to free-tier users to download files.
+* It is not published directly on the author's website, nor on any code repository website like github, gitlab or sourceforge, but published as a link labeled "[VARA Huffman compression](https://mega.nz/file/DCAxiKAJ#ALMqL6SwQYktbFmORomy68Mry-IY3UvxvJJY3xfwn3o)" which goes to file hosting service mega.nz, a site notorious for having paywalls and giving hour-long delays to free-tier users to download files.
 * The source code is not a plain text file but instead inside a PDF.
 * The code is invalid when copied out of the PDF, requiring manual reformatting.
 * There are no instructions on compiling or running the code, how it's intended to be used, or even what language it is in.
 * It appears to be a form of [Classic VisualBasic](https://en.wikipedia.org/wiki/Visual_Basic_(classic)) (circa 1991 to 1998) such as VB6, though there's no documentation on which version of Basic or VisualBasic it's best suited for.
-* The code has many non-trivial incompatibilities with modern VisualBasic.Net, such as evoking memory copying commands directly from kernel32.dll (which may have been the style back in 1998, I guess)
+* The code has many non-trivial incompatibilities with modern VisualBasic (VB.Net), for example it evokes memory copying commands directly from kernel32.dll, which could have possibly been the style back in 1998, but is unnecessary and broken today.
-* Variables are sometimes inconsistant or misleading (Though probably not maliciously so; the code doesn't otherwise appear deliberately obfuscated)
+* Variable names are sometimes inconsistant or misleading, though probably not maliciously so; the code doesn't otherwise appear deliberately obfuscated.
 * Unlike modern VB.NET, the IDE, compiler and runtime environments for running Classic VB scripts are not free or open source.
 * The VB Classic code does not run easily on modern systems.
 * There is no documentation on which versions of VARA HF the code is compatible with, or if it works with the current version of VARA.